CDCgov/spnpipe-nf/README.md

 `cp nextflow </path/in/your/$PATH>`

 ## Docker Installation
-Please follow install instructions on https://docs.docker.com/engine/install/ pertaining to your Linux or MacOS distribution
+Please follow install instructions on https://docs.docker.com/engine/install/ pertaining to your Linux/WSL or MacOS distribution

 ## Usage
+Ensure Docker is running by entering `docker --version` in your command line interface.

-The pipeline expects Illumina format paired-end raw reads `*R[1,2]_001.fastq.gz` or `*_{1,2}.fastq.gz` within `read_dir`
+Input is expected as Illumina format paired-end raw reads `*R[1,2]_001.fastq.gz` or `*_{1,2}.fastq.gz` within `read_dir`

+Provide your local directories as CLI arguments to run the pipeline;
+`nextflow run main.nf --read_dir </input/path> --results_dir </output/path> --script_dir </path/to/spnpipe-nf> --db_dir </path/to/SPN_Reference_DB/>`
-Run the following command and you should begin to see processes queue on your screen.
+You should now see processes generate in your terminal.
-`nextflow run main.nf `

 When the pipeline is complete, you should be able to find: `TABLE_Isolate_Typing_results.txt` within your specified `results_dir`

+**Notes:**
-NextFlow produces many intermediary files within it's default work directory.
+- NextFlow produces many intermediary files within it's default work directory.
 To remove them and free space on your system, you should use `nextflow clean -f` command to remove the latest run.

-It can be useful to look through a work directory to see logs produced by NextFlow (use `ls -a`)
+- It can be useful to look through a work directory to see logs produced by NextFlow (use `ls -a`)
-To resume analysis using cached data stored in existing work directories: `nextflow run main.nf -resume`
+- To resume analysis using cached data stored in existing work directories: `nextflow run main.nf -resume`
+- `SPN_Reference_DB` is included in the repository and exists as an extra CLI argument for variable databases in testing

 ## Contributing + Standard Notices
 To contribute, please refer to [contributing to this repository](https://github.com/CDCgov/template/blob/master/CONTRIBUTING.md).